Learning to Rewrite Prompts for Personalized Text Generation: Learning the Prompt Rewriter

 \subsection{Writing Style as Synthesis}

-Before discussing training the prompt rewriter, we introduce a new type of synthesis based on writing style.
+Before describing the training details, we introduce a new type of synthesis based on writing style.
 Our empirical findings suggest that this method is a valuable addition to the keyword-based synthesis proposed by \textsc{FtPersLlm}~\cite{li2023teach}.

 A user's writing style is likely to remain consistent across different topics, e.g., their choice of words, preferred sentence structure, or use of grammar\footnote{\url{https://en.wikipedia.org/wiki/Writing_style}}.
 Therefore we synthesize a user's writing style to provide additional guidance to the document generator.